 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 Management believes that the credit risk concentration with respect to financial instruments included in cash is remote.
-The Company's receivables consist of GST recoverable from the Canadian Government.
+The Company's receivables consist of GST recoverable from the Canadian Government and a refund due from a supplier.